mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/cloud-providers/index.md

 #### Using an existing user

-You can use an existing AWS user with [credentials configured][aws_credentials].
+You can use an existing AWS user with [configured credentials][aws_credentials].
 This user should be authorized to create the resources listed above in the AWS account.

 #### Fill out the form

-- Fill out the access and secret keys using the keys generated above.
+1. Enter the access and secret keys using the keys generated above.
-- Fill out a display name for your cloud provider for later reference.
+2. Enter a display name for your cloud provider for later reference.
-- Click Verify and Save to verify the credentials are valid and to save your provider.
+3. Select **Verify and Save** to validate your credentials and save your provider.

 ![Cloud Provider Form with values](/ksphere/kommander/img/Cloud-provider-with-values.png)